-The Examinations Council of Eswatini avails past examination question papers and examiner reports to the schools.
+The Examinations Council of Eswatini avails past examination question papers and examination reports to the schools.

-There is a list of resources that can be used to support the teaching of the subject which includes but is not limited to:
+The following list of resources can be used to support the teaching of the syllabus but other resources are available;

-Ben Walsh, GCSE Modern World History, (London: Hodder Education, 2001).
+Ben Walsh, Cambridge IGCSE and O Level, The 20th Century (London: Hodder Education, 2018).